 Meaty pieces of roasted purple cauliflower steaks covered with the most delicious zesty and spicy chimichurri is the ideal side dish (or main dish!) for your next weeknight dinner.
-All of this takes about 5 minutes of “hands-on” time and 25-30 minutes total…and is naturally vegan and gluten free.
+This recipe takes about 5 minutes of “hands-on” time and 25-30 minutes total…and is naturally vegan and gluten free.

 Time to eat healthy again